KZDKM/Hyprspace/README.md

 - `plugin:overview:overrideGaps` whether if overview should override the layout gaps in the current workspace using the following values
 - `plugin:overview:gapsIn`
 - `plugin:overview:gapsOut`
+- `plugin:overview:affectStrut` whether the panel should push window aside, disabling this option also disables `overrideGaps`

 ### Animation
 - The panel uses the `windows` curve for a slide-in animation